• Skip to primary navigation

 Peanut Butter in the United States is considered low FODMAP in servings of 2 tablespoons or 32 grams.
 Double-check labels and avoid products containing higher FODMAP ingredients like molasses or high fructose corn syrup.
 My go-to is Smucker’s Natural Peanut Butter.

-Enjoy Life Mini Chocolate Chips have been laboratory-tested and low FODMAP certified by FODMAP Friendly.
-Find these chocolate chips in many grocery stores, usually in the “natural” or “health” foods baking section.
+Enjoy Life Mini Chocolate Chips appear to remain low FODMAP by ingredients in servings of 1 tablespoon.
+This product was previously laboratory-tested and low FODMAP certified by FODMAP Friendly.
+However, Enjoy Life has chosen to no longer pay for the licensing (link opens in new tab) required to maintain and carry the low FODMAP-certified label for its qualified products.
+You can find these chocolate chips in many grocery stores, usually in the “natural” or “health” foods baking section.

 Cocoa Powder is low FODMAP up to 2 heaping teaspoons or 8 grams per serving.
 My go-to cocoa powder is Hershey’s Special Dark Cocoa Powder.